Things To Know About Gassing up…

 - Pump your own gas.
 It’s the only way to know for sure your sled is full and your gas cap is on tight.
 And hopefully, to avoid careless spills (although I’ve had a few when the supposedly automatic shut off on the nozzle didn’t work).

 - Occasional spills are also why you should never sit on your sled’s seat while gassing up.
 Who needs to ride the rest of the day with a fuel soaked crotch?
+And don’t push down on the seat while filling to avoid overflowing the tank.

 - If there are multiple sleds in your group, consider doubling up at each pump (2 sleds side by each).
 As each sled fills up, drive it out of the way before you pay so others can start filling.